RaphGL/Dotfiles/README.md

 # Raph's Dotfiles

 This config was structured so that [GNU Stow](https://www.gnu.org/software/stow/) could be used to quickly set everything up.
+A custom dotfile manager is being written, the setup script is currently unreliable, setting it up manually is advised.

 ## Screenshots